dumpster-divers/dumpster-divers/README.md

 **GET https://dumpster-divers.herokuapp.com/api/game/data?amount=2**
 - Grab the requested amount of trash items to sort in a game round.

+`?amount= current not implemented default behaviour return all trash`

 Example Response Body:
 ``` json
 [